 08/14/2022 Hong Kong (International Christian Concern) – As of August 9, Hong Kong’s West Kowloon Court held a preliminary hearing to set a trial date for retired Cardinal Joseph Zen Ze-kiun.
 The trial will last five days, from September 19 to 23.

-In May, the 90-year-old former Hong Kong archbishop along with three other democracy activists was arrested for affiliating with a now-disbanded organization, the “612 Humanitarian Relief Fund.”
-Defendants have been charged with ‘collusion’ with foreign forces – a violation of China’s National Security Law implemented in Hong Kong.
+In May, the 90-year-old former Hong Kong archbishop, along with three other democracy activists, was arrested for affiliating with a now-disbanded organization, the “612 Humanitarian Relief Fund.”
+Defendants have been charged with ‘collusion’ with foreign forces – violating China’s National Security Law implemented in Hong Kong.

 The organization was known to cover the legal and medical costs of protesters involved in the 2019 Hong Kong pro-democracy movement.
 The government accused the organization of violence and improper registration with the state; if found guilty, each defendant of the case could incur a fine of approximately $1300.

 According to AsiaNews, the defendants “have pleaded not guilty [while] their lawyers [are] challenging the claim that the charity was required to register under the Societies Ordinance.”